kjpye/blog/ParsingBinaryFiles/3-manual.md

       # process the track
     }

-The first channel of our example file looks like this:
+The first track of our example file looks like this:

     000000                                           4d 54  >              MT<
     000010 72 6b 00 00 00 6f 00 ff 03 1d 54 77 69 6e 6b 6c  >rk...o....Twinkl<